Yoshukai Karate: Yoshukai Latvia

 The Neguss martial arts club was founded in Yurmala by Eric Annuskans and Sergej Lukatch in autumn 1995 with specialization in karate.
 Sergej Lukatch is a long-time student of Shihan Otto Rumann, who lived and trained in the Yoshukai Germany Honbu Dojo in Dortmund for several years before moving to Latvia in 1995.
 He is now the Head-Instructor for Yoshukai-Karate in the baltic region.

 Initially the Neguss martial arts club worked as an affiliate of Riga's Budo Center, but in 1997 the club affiliated with Yoshukai, historically linking with Chito-ryu.
 On 3 April 1999, the club was accepted into the International Yoshukai Karate Association by Mike Foster.
 The Yoshukai-Karate branch of Latvia is part of the European Yoshukai group under the leadership of Shihan Otto Rumann.
 The Neguss club continues to represent Yoshukai Karate in Latvia.

 Shingo-ha Yoshukai

 Shingo-ha Yoshukai originated from Yoshukai Karate.
 Yoshukai Karate was founded by Katsuoh "Mamoru" Yamamoto in after he separated from Dr. Chitose Tsuyoshi, the founder of Chito-ryu.
 Yamamoto adopted many top students into his ranks to include Dr. Mike Sadler, Mike Foster, Rayburn Nichols, and Yuki Koda [34].
 Over the course of time, these individuals (save for Yuki Koda) left Yamamoto to form their own organizations for various reasons.
 Dr. Mike Sadler (10th Dan, Meijin) formed Shingo-ha Yoshukai Karate-do.
+After Mike Sadler's passing in 2020, Shingo-ha Yoshukai leadership was appointed to Hanshi and Hachi-dan Scott Tomlinson and Hanshi and Hachi-dan Alexander Brice.
+Both were appointed Kaicho by Mike Sadler prior to his passing.